Free & Same Day Ground Shipping | View Details

 “The ICPI surveys contractors annually and found that between 2020 and 2021, there was a 27 percent average growth in sales.
 The awareness and use of concrete pavers, paving slabs, and permeable interlocking concrete pavement continues to grow”World Of Concrete

-The Importance of Sealing Pavers and Hardscape
+The Benefits of Paver Sealing

 Maintenance Costs